 Exercise gently but regularly

 Two types of exercise are important post pregnancy.
 Gentle aerobic exercise like walking or swimming can help rebuild your overall fitness and provide some quiet, restorative time out from your round the clock parenting schedule.
 Add strengthening exercises for your pelvic floor and the muscles supporting your back.
-As a physiotherapist who specialises in women’s health, Caroline can customise an exercise program to help you regain the strength and tone that protects your posture and reduces both your current pain and your risk of future injury.
+As a physiotherapist with a special interest in women’s health, Caroline can customise an exercise program to help you regain the strength and tone that protects your posture and reduces both your current pain and the risk of future injury.
 If you had a caesarean section, we recommend waiting 6 weeks and consulting your doctor before to starting to exercise.

 Watch your posture

 Babies are heavier than they look.
-Protecting your posture when you pick up or feed your child or get them in and out of their car capsule can substantially reduce back pain.
+Protecting your posture when you pick up or feed your child or get them in and out of their car capsule may substantially reduce back pain.

 Lifting and carrying

-Using correct lifting techniques to ‘pick up and place’ your baby can help.
+Using correct lifting techniques to ‘pick up and place’ your baby may help.

 - kneel on the car seat when you move your baby into and out of their capsule instead of reaching in at arm’s length